pouncingant/BAD-DCASE2018-Augmentations/README.md

 Due to the memory and working directory restrictions of Kaggle, I opted to generate spectrograms when grabbing items for each batch the model loads, rather than keep the spectrograms for the whole dataset in memory.
 This has the disadvantage of being very slow, and one major optimization would be to 1) create a secondary dataset containing the spectrograms for each audio file, and/or 2) use data reduction techniques (such as Mel spectrums) to potentially enable more efficient use of memory.
 It is worth noting that this inefficiency impacts all downstream processes, so I would recommend anyone repeating this process to implement the above optimizations, thereby affording more time for the hyperparameter search and training in general.

+Since the samples are of different lengths, after calculating the spectrograms, these were padded to a fixed length.

 For simplicity, two augmentations (time axis flipping and per-channel energy normalization (PCEN)) are implemented during data loading; however, these are mentioned later in 3.
 Augmentation.

 2. Model definition